-What is an open adoption?
-Rachel asks.
+What is an open adoption? a reader asks.
 She continues: I consider it to be beautifully complex.
 How would you describe it?

 With St Patrick’s Day upon us, I know this weekend is about all things Irish, but I want to share a Chinese proverb.